Diary of a Quilter - a quilt blog

 Fresh, modern take on a quilted stocking - pattern from Suzy Quilts

-Quilted Stocking made from EPP fussy-cut hexagons
+Quilted Stocking made from EPP fussy-cut hexagons by Joe June and Mae

-Mini Patchwork Stocking from Jeni Baker
+Mini Patchwork Christmas stockings tutorial from Jeni Baker

-Mini stocking garland from Polkadot Chair
+Mini stocking garland tutorial from Melissa at The Polkadot Chair

-Quilted Stockings with scallop edge from Tilda
+Whimsical quilted stocking with scalloped edge from Tilda

 Repurposed Christmas Stocking Ideas

-Stockings made from VIntage Linens
+Upcycled Stockings made from Vintage Linens

 There's not a pattern for this one, but I love this idea.
 Tami Gray Voth of Farm Down the Lane made this set of stockings from a vintage cutter quilt.